merkede/podcast-website/content/projects/jsmediation/index.md

 With better part procurement, association insights and increased engineer field capacity, customers are able to enjoy uninterrupted supply of heat and hot water and not troubled into contacting our contact centres.

-## AFT and Cox-Propotional Hazard (CPH) ... survival analysis using SPARK

 ### Defining the problem

 **A senior business stakeholder approaches me with the problem 'Are breakdowns predictable?'**